CarlosKamienski/Internet-Draft/draft-kamienski-iot-deployment.md

 The Internet of Things (IoT) has evolved from simple data collection systems into a foundation for complex, data-driven smart applications spanning domains such as smart cities, precision agriculture, industrial automation and healthcare.
 These applications increasingly depend on distributed computing resources to sense, process, and act on data close to where it is generated, while also leveraging large-scale cloud infrastructures for coordination, analytics, and long-term storage.

 This evolution has led to the emergence of a distributed computing environment spanning multiple layers, from highly constrained devices and gateways to edge nodes, cloudlets, and centralized cloud platforms.
 In the literature, this environment is commonly described as the edge-cloud continuum, IoT-edge-cloud continuum, or simply computing continuum.
-Comprehensive perspectives on the evolution of this paradigm are provided in [CONTINUUM-SURVEY].
+Comprehensive perspectives on the evolution of this paradigm are provided in {{CONTINUUM-SURVEY}}.
 In this document, the term IoT computing continuum emphasizes the presence of constrained IoT devices and the domain-specific requirements they introduce.

 Recent research and standardization efforts have highlighted the importance of this continuum and discussed challenges related to edge functions, data handling, and communication across heterogeneous environments, including work within the IETF and IRTF, such as [RFC9556].
 However, much of the existing discussion remains infrastructure- or communication-centric, with comparatively less focus on the implications for smart application deployment and lifecycle management.